 Jenkins integration

-For the interaction between aqua and Jenkins, the famous open source continuous integration tool, we have developed a plugin that can be installed in Jenkins and that allows you to trigger Jenkins jobs from aqua and vice versa, meaning that you can trigger test scenarios in aqua from a Jenkins job.
+For the interaction between aqua and Jenkins, the famous open source continuous integration tool, we have developed a plugin that can be installed in Jenkins and that allows you to trigger Jenkins jobs from aqua and vice versa, meaning that you can trigger execution of the test scenarios in aqua from a Jenkins job.

 Unit test results can also be written back to aqua to take advantage of aqua's powerful reporting feature.
 In addition, aqua links can be parsed from a repository's comments (e.g. Subversion or Git) and displayed in Jenkins.
 This chapter details the steps required to set up and configure integration with Jenkins.

-• Before starting the installation of the Jenkins plugin, please ensure that you have the right Jenkins plugin corresponding to your aqua installation version number and your Jenkins installation version number.
+Before starting the installation of the Jenkins plugin, please ensure that you have the right Jenkins plugin corresponding to your aqua installation version number and your Jenkins installation version number.
 If you are not sure, please contact our support team.

 The Jenkins plugin is not available from the Jenkins plugin store.
-The Jenkins plugin file is delivered as "aquaJenkinsPlugin.hpi" and can be downloaded from the aqua homepage.
-To install this plugin, open the Jenkins dashboard and select Manage Jenkins on the left-hand side.
-Then select Manage plugins in the middle.
+The Jenkins plugin file is delivered as "aquaJenkinsPlugin.hpi" and can be downloaded from the 'Installations files' page.

 Now you can upload the plugin file from your computer, or paste the link to download the Jenkins plugin into the URL field.